 1. Low-Fidelity Prototype

 An essential product design with minimal features constitutes a low-fidelity prototype.
-The creation process for this type of prototype usually involves paper mockups or digital wireframes and hand-drawn sketches or computer-based sketches.
+The creation process for this type of prototype usually involves paper mockups or digital wireframes, as well as hand-drawn sketches or computer-based sketches.
 Such prototypes concentrate on developing concepts alongside usability elements rather than focusing on design aspects or interactive functions.

 When to Use:

-• When testing basic navigation and structure, without worrying about aesthetics.
+When testing basic navigation and structure, focus on functionality without worrying about aesthetics.

 2. High-Fidelity Prototype